-HRA assets are revalued every five years (the last revaluation was undertaken as at 31st March 2015).
+HRA dwellings are revalued every five years (the last revaluation was undertaken as at 31st March 2015).
 In interim years the dwelling valuation is updated by the movement in the house price index for Cheltenham published by the Land Registry.
-The valuation is stated at Existing Use Value for Social Housing (EUV-SH) - open market value (OMV), being adjusted to reflect the fact that the properties are socially rented.
-This adjustment factor is published by the Department for Communities and Local Government and is set regionally.
-The south west adjustment factor was increased from 31% to 35% of OMV for all valuations after April 2016, which has contributed to the significant increase in valuation at 31st March 2017.
-The increase in value is transferred to the Revaluation Reserve, a figure of £33,385,733 in 2016/17.
+The valuation is at Existing Use Value for Social Housing (EUV-SH) or market value (MV) adjusted by a factor to reflect the fact that the properties are socially rented.
+The adjustment factor is published by the Department for Communities and Local Government and is set regionally.
+The south west adjustment factor is currently 35% of Market Value.